If you are looking for How to mount a fixed projector screen on drywall or some other elevated surface, then you should check out this post!

 Tips to mount a fixed projector screen on drywall

-- Using a stud finder to detect where is the stud to be mounted on to place the screws that will hold the projector screen to the wall for max strength
+- Using a stud finder to detect where the stud is to be mounted to place the screws that will hold the projector screen to the wall for max strength

 Frequently ask questions